Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Do Kids Enjoy Using ABCmouse?

-Short answer: yes!
-From both my past experience with my kids and my recent testing, children are drawn to the bright colors, cute cartoons, and soft music that make ABCmouse feel positive and inviting.
-I liked that the app threw in a lot of fun extras, like customizable personal avatars and a pet hamster and fish.
+This is one of ABCmouse’s number one strengths: it’s definitely fun for kids.
+From both my past experience with my kids and my recent testing, children are drawn to the bright colors, cute cartoons, and soft music that make ABCmouse feel inviting.
+The app throws in a lot of fun extras, like customizable personal avatars and a pet hamster.

 Kids earn tickets for every lesson they complete, plus extra rewards along the learning path.
 The virtual store then lets kids cash in their tickets for prizes, like tunnels for their hamster.